pr222/memory-game/src/components/some-tiles/README.md

 The backside of the card is styleable with the part `backSide`.

-The frontside of the card is styleable with the part `frontSide`.
+The frontside of the card is styleable with the part `frontSide` and a img-element can be added to one available slot.

 ## Example
 (```html